vinstic-myshell/myshell-doc-en/tokenomics.md

 ### 4.4 Token Use Cases

 * Upgrade the robot's subscription level to access more advanced features;
-* Upon completion of certain tasks, can be used to pay for minting new PassCard NFTs for sale on the secondary market;
+* Upon completion of certain tasks, can be used to pay for minting new PassCards for sale on the secondary market;
 * Have the robot pay task rewards to users (when the initial development fund is insufficient and more is needed);

 ### 4.5 Shell DAO Revenue Sources

 * Taxes charged to users when robot rewards are given and when users subscribe to robots;
 * Tokens charged during PassCard NFT Mint;
-* Taxes charged on PassCard NFT and Shell NFT during secondary market transactions;
+* Taxes charged on PassCard NFT and Shell NFT during secondary market transactions